-- Substantial interference with a student's education. - 2.
-Creation of a threatening environment. - Substantial disruption of the orderly operation of the school.
+- 1. Substantially interfering with a student's education. - 2.
+Creating a threatening environment. - 3.
+Substantially disrupting the orderly operation of the school.

 Bullying, as defined in this policy, includes cyber-bullying.
 School setting means in the school, on school grounds, in school vehicles, at a designated bus stop, or at any activity sponsored, supervised, or sanctioned by the school.